chuanqin666/VIAProject/README.md

 ## CURRENT STAGE

-* Now the project has finished 1-rectangle case.
-There are two rectangles, one into another.
+* Now the project has finished vertical and horizontal case.
-Larger rectangle has a webpage (or a web block) meaning, and smaller means a div container.

 ## MAIN FILE